learn-co-curriculum/dsc-tree-ensembles-random-forests-lab/README.md

 rf_tree_1 = forest_2.estimators_[0]
 ```

-Now, we can reuse ourn `plot_feature_importances` function to visualize which features this tree was given to use duing subspace sampling.
+Now, we can reuse our `plot_feature_importances` function to visualize which features this tree was given to use duing subspace sampling.

 In the cell below, call `plot_feature_importances` on `rf_tree_1`.